DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 1. Setup the apparatus as shown below with the syringe suspended from the bracket.
 2. Setup the syringe and fill it with air to a measuring and controlled amount.
 Use a stopper and close the syringe.
 3. Suspend weights of different masses from the syringe and measure the extension new volume of the air in the syringe.
-4. Use the formula below to
+4. Use the formula below to plot a graph of the behaviour of the gas in the syringe and